 Mindfulness In The Workplace

-Mindfulness could even help with critical thinking by increasing attention, generating more insights, and boosting receptivity to fresh concepts.
+Mindfulness could help with critical thinking by increasing attention, generating more insights, and boosting receptivity to fresh concepts.
 Creative thinking is required for solving problems and inventiveness.
 Without creativity, hardly any unique goods or services can be invented, and no procedures can be upgraded.
 There is research that shows there is a correlation between both mindfulness and creativity.
-People who have more control over their emotions tend to be less stressed or anxious and more resourceful.
+People with more control over their emotions tend to be less stressed or anxious and more resourceful.

 Positive Effects Of Mindfulness